shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 └ package.json
 ```

-So far, you've only used `schemas` folder (for data schemas) and all these other things are used to build settings pages:
+So far, you've only used `schemas` folder (for data schemas), while these other things are to make building settings pages easy:

-- `bin` folder is containing configuration file (`server.js`) to allow you to test admin page locally and a build script (`webpack.config.js`) which builds your settings pages and makes them ready to be pushed to Shoutem server
+- `bin` folder is containing configuration file (`server.js`) to allow you to test setings pages locally and a build script (`webpack.config.js`) which builds server folder and makes it ready to be pushed to Shoutem server
 - `build` folder that will contain built project
 - `node_modules` folder containing npm packages for building settings pages
 - `pages` folder containing settings pages
 - `index.js` file as starting point
 - `package.json` file containing usual package information and references to building scripts

 This setup lets you use modern JavaScript (ES6) along with JSX, which we already used in React Native.
-Difference is that when making an app we didn’t need special build environment, because the building process of client extension parts was done to when building app.
+Difference is that when making an app we didn’t need special build environment, because the building process of client extension parts was done when app was built.
 Now, however, everything that you submit will be directly shown in the builder, hence we need to prepare it first.

 Open now `server/pages/RestaurantsPage.js`.